MicroEJ/VEEPort-Espressif-ESP32-S3-DevKitC-1-N8R8/ESP32-S3-DevKitC1-Xtensa-FreeRTOS-bsp/projects/microej/trace/systemview/README.rst

 ..
-	Copyright 2022 MicroEJ Corp.
+    Copyright 2022-2023 MicroEJ Corp.
 All rights reserved.
     Use of this source code is governed by a BSD-style license that can be found with this software.

 .. |BOARD_NAME| replace:: ESP32-S3-DevKitC-1-N8R8
 .. |BOARD_REVISION| replace:: 1.0
-.. |PLATFORM_VER| replace:: 1.0.1
-.. |RCP| replace:: MICROEJ SDK
-.. |PLATFORM| replace:: MicroEJ Platform
-.. |PLATFORMS| replace:: MicroEJ Platforms
-.. |SIM| replace:: MicroEJ Simulator
-.. |ARCH| replace:: MicroEJ Architecture
-.. |CIDE| replace:: MICROEJ SDK
+.. |VEEPORT| replace:: VEE Port
 .. |RTOS| replace:: FreeRTOS RTOS
 .. |MANUFACTURER| replace:: Espressif